-- Keep in mind that you are responsible for quality control (typos, dates, correct and complete information) on all projects.
+- Keep in mind that you will be responsible for quality control (typos, dates, correct and complete information) on all projects.

 - We are not able to print department newsletters or other internally-created materials.

 - Read below to learn about projects, priorities, and other info.

 Graphics Center and Print Shop

 The Graphics Center is part of the Marketing and Communications department.
 The Print Shop is in the basement of the MacKenzie Fine Arts Center (F).
-The Center is a lean operation with 1 print technician and 2 graphic designers who also manage projects.
+The Graphics team is a lean operation with 1 print technician and 2 graphic designers who also manage projects.

 Our services and priorities

 The Graphics Center supports the College's strategic priorities.
 At this time, most of our services are provided at no charge.
 Due to the small size of our staff, the cost of materials and equipment, and the need to focus primarily on student recruitment and retention, there are projects we are not able to design or print.
 Certain other projects, depending on scope and scale and timing, will require department funding.
 We will notify you before any charges are generated.

 We accept project requests that:

-- Directly and specifically align with our top priorities of supporting enrollment,
+- Directly and specifically align with our top priorities of supporting the College's strategic plan,

 - We can produce at reasonable cost,

 - We can accommodate within our workflow.
 Our workflow varies, and becomes very heavy at different times of the year (March-April, and August-November in particular).

-The decision of whether or not we can produce any given project resides solely within our office.
+The decision of whether or not we can produce any project is at our sole discretion.
 For projects we are able to accept, we will do our best to assist you within a reasonable timeline, as detailed below.

-We are no longer able to print department and organization newsletters.
-We recommend that you distribute these newsletters through digital channels, including the HFC website (send requests to email@example.com) and social media channels.
+We are not able to print department and organization newsletters.
+We recommend that you distribute any newsletters through digital channels, including the HFC website if appropriate (send requests to firstname.lastname@example.org) and social media channels.
 If you still want printed copies, you may use the walk-up copiers on campus, or contract with an external provider such as FedEx Kinko's.